 How to optimize your Private Email mailbox storage

-The following tips will help you optimize your Private Email mailbox storage, reducing your inbox and making it easier to work with:
+The following tips will help you optimize your Private Email mailbox storage, reducing your inbox and making it easier to work with.

 1. Delete unnecessary emails

 It may sound simple, but it’s the easiest way to free up some storage.
 When you receive a new email, decide if it is important enough to keep; if not, delete it.
 Look through your inbox for other irrelevant messages that can be deleted.
-Not only does this save your email space, it also allows you to manage your email correspondence more efficiently.
+Not only does this save your email space, but it also allows you to manage your email correspondence more efficiently.
 After you delete all the irrelevant messages, it will be easier to find important emails.

 2. Periodically clean Trash/Spam folder

 Be sure to empty the Trash/Spam folder from time to time in order to save your space for messages you actually want.
-To achieve this, simply select the Trash/Spam folder, click on the folder-specific actions icon next to the folder name and hit Empty trash/Delete all messages:

 3. Regularly archive old messages